shalivan/shalivan.github.io/_posts/RT/41-01-01-Niagara_Interfaces.md

 ---

 # Attribute Reader
-GPU

-Listen to other emitter (events not push, but pull directly) - bats, flock, swarming bugs.
+GPU - `Spawn Particles From Other Emitter` and `Sample Particles From Other Emitter` modules which utilize the Particle Attribute Reader.
+Listen to other emitter (events not push, but pull directly) - bats, flock, swarming bugs, Flight Orientation

-Flight Orientation
+`Get by ID` - niagara unique particle qttribute

-`Get Vector by index` -
+`Get Vector by index` -- get attribute (like Color) by Index (order particle responce)
-`Get Spawned ID at Index` > `Get Vectro by ID`
+`Get Spawned ID at Index` > `Get Vector by ID`

-you can use it on yourself every particle can ask of neighbour pos (phys line) can integrate with otherforces (like cable component in niagara) and
+- can use it on yourself every particle can ask of neighbour pos (phys line)

- Is better then events in some way

-#### Communication between emitters
- one emmiter as about partikiel  np: flocking
+- can integrate with otherforces (like cable component in niagara) and

 `newParticleAtributeReader`
- `get Vector by Index` - get attribute (like Color) by Index (order particle responce)
- `get by ID` - niagara unique particle qttribute

-we do have a Lead/Follower paradigm using the "Spawn Particles From Other Emitter" and "Sample Particles From Other Emitter" modules which utilize the Particle Attribute Reader.
+---

+# Constraints